CodeTherapist/customizing-aspnetcore-book/manuscript/09-actionfilters.md

     })
 ```

 This works well.
-We now have the `ILoggerFactory` in the filter
+We now have the `ILoggerFactory` in the filter.

 To support automatic resolution in Attributes, you need to use the `ServiceFilterAttribute` on the Controller or Action level: